lawalsegun2025/whatsapp_chat_analyzer/README.md

 ## Overview

 This app created in this project enables a user to get instant analysis of a WhatsApp Chat.
-The data used for this project does not include media files.
+The data used for this project does not include media files.<br/><br/>

 <img src="img/whatsapp.png">

 ## Motivation